Don't worry - we have the answers!

 For more information on how assessment works here at Glebe please visit our Performance Data section of the website.

 This is Planning, Preparation and Assessment time; all teachers are entitled to PPA time each week.

 What is a Golden Glebie?

-Golden Glebie Assemblies happen once a week.
-They are an opportunity to recognise and reward individual children’s achievements.
+Golden Glebie celebration assemblies are an opportunity to recognise and reward individual children’s achievements.
 Children receive a Golden Glebie cerficate for demonstrating one of our core values – Nurturing, Inspiring or Challenging themselves or others around them.
-All winners attend a tea party with the Headteacher at the end of the week for some fun and laughter!

 When do we get a school report for our child?